 SQL script for creating date dimension table for a data warehouse

-Almost all data warehouses enable the user to analyse and summarize data in sectors of time.
-Reports are often based on the financial year, the last quarter, last month or last week etc. By building a date dimension table in our data warehouse we provide a reuseable date lookup table that can help ease the creation of date based reports.
+Almost all data warehouses enable the user to analyze and summarize data in sectors of time.
+Reports are often based on the financial year, the last quarter, last month or last week etc. By building a date dimension table in our data warehouse we provide a reusable date lookup table that can help ease the creation of date based reports.
 This article demonstrates a SQL script that can be used to create and populate such a date dimension table.

 The following SQL script creates the table structure:

 Now the table has been created we can fill it with data.
 The following script performs an INSERT for each day between the start and end date specified.
 This means there is one row in the table for each day.

 -- declare variables to hold the start and end date

 DECLARE @EndDate datetime

 --- assign values to the start date and end date we

 -- want our reports to cover (this should also take